xebia-functional/scala-on-android-preparing-the-environment/README.md

 - Scala source files: `src/main/scala`
 - Android resource files: `src/main/res`

-You can find more information in the post ["Scala in Android: Preparing the Environment"](http://47deg.com/blog/scala-in-android-preparing-the-environment)
+You can find more information in the post ["Scala on Android: Preparing the Environment"](http://www.47deg.com/blog/scala-on-android-preparing-the-environment)